The Leadership Traits That Will Empower You—And Your Team

-“[Leadership] boils down to curiosity- curiosity in the individual, their processes, the way they work, their motivations.
+“[Leadership] boils down to curiosity- a curiosity in the individual, their processes, the way they work, their motivations.
 If we are not curious about the people we work with, then we will have a hard time building culture.
-The culture will be based just off of what we think.
-We want diverse culture.
+The culture will be based just on what we think.
+We want a diverse culture.
 We want diverse thinking.
 Truly having that curiosity is important in establishing a team that wants to come together each day and solve problems.”

 Megan Malli, VP Client Services, Huge

 “Generosity is important to me because I very much believe in paying things forward.
 I always think about ‘What did I need at that age, when I had the raw talent but not the know-how or the reputation to bring it to reality?’
 Generosity is passing any gifts I have to the next generation.” ~Nadia Tuma-Weldon, SVP, Director, Truth Central, McCann Worldgroup

 Develop your mentorship style.

 “The best leaders that I have seen are mentors.
 They can lead by example, coach and course-correct along the way, bringing up people within the organization.
 The best leaders are inclusive and have a mentor style.” ~Marnie Sudnow

 Accept and celebrate the differences between us.

 “Men and women have very different brains.
 Women tend to try to find feelings and connections.
 Men [tend to] be very analytical.
 There’s a very different brain.
 There needs to be more of an acceptance of the different approaches.” ~Susan Wiseman, SVP, General Counsel, and Corporate Secretary, Braze